stanfordnlp/dspy/tests/quality/README.md

 ### Running the Tests

 - First, populate the configuration file `quality_tests_conf.yaml` (located in this directory) with the necessary LiteLLM model/provider names and access credentials for 1. each LLM you want to test and 2. the LLM judge that you want to use for assessing the correctness of outputs in certain test cases.
-These should be placed in the `litellm_params` section.
+These should be placed in the `litellm_params` section for each model in the defined `model_list`.
 You can also use `litellm_params` to specify values for LLM hyperparameters like `temperature`.
-Any model that lacks configured `litellm_params` in this file will be ignored during testing.
+Any model that lacks configured `litellm_params` in the configuration file will be ignored during testing.

   The configuration must also specify a DSPy adapter to use when testing, e.g. `"chat"` (for `dspy.ChatAdapter`) or `"json"` (for `dspy.JSONAdapter`)